 Overview

-Marc Shrake is a Partner in the Nashville, Dallas, and Los Angeles offices of Freeman Mathis & Gary LLP.
-He is Co-Chair of the firm's Insurance Coverage and Extra-Contractual Liability National Practice Section.
+Marc Shrake is a Partner in the Nashville, Dallas and Los Angeles offices of Freeman Mathis & Gary, LLP.
+He serves as Office Co-Chair in the Nashville office.

-For more than 30 years Marc has handled complex insurance coverage litigation and other insurance-related disputes for domestic carriers, London syndicates, and risk pools involving virtually every type of insurance policy and risk-transfer mechanism.
+For 35 years Mr. Shrake has handled complex insurance coverage litigation and other insurance-related disputes for domestic carriers, London syndicates, risk pools, and businesses and other property owners involving virtually every type of insurance policy and risk-transfer mechanism.

-Marc's cases have arisen from wars, insurrections, and terrorist attacks, riots and protests, hurricanes and storms, earthquakes, wildfires, environmental disasters, pollution, coronavirus, mold, product recalls, pop star deaths, factory fires, food contamination, embezzlement, semiconductor chip failures, fire truck collisions, car crashes, catastrophic personal injury, and other events, and in numerous industries including technology, health care, transportation and logistics, transcontinental shipping, construction, movies, TV, food, steel processing, foundries, shopping centers, real estate, hospitality, insurance brokerages, financial services, and many others.
+Mr. Shrake's cases have arisen from wars, insurrections, and terrorist attacks, riots and protests, hurricanes and storms, earthquakes, wildfires, environmental disasters, pollution, coronavirus, mold, product recalls, advertising, pop star deaths, factory fires, construction defects, food contamination, embezzlement, semiconductor chip failures, fire truck collisions, car crashes, employee claims, crime, catastrophic personal injury, and other events, and in numerous industries including technology, health care, transportation and logistics, transcontinental shipping, network marketing, construction, movies, TV, food, steel processing, foundries, shopping centers, real estate, hospitality, insurance brokerages, financial services, and many others.

 Mr. Shrake's commercial litigation experience includes complex disputes involving class actions, cyber breaches, professional liability, RICO claims, business torts, contracts, trade secrets, and intellectual property.

-Marc has worked on cases across the country and on four continents.
-He is licensed to practice in Texas, Minnesota, and California, awaits licensure in Tennessee, and has appeared pro hac vice in numerous other jurisdictions.
+Mr. Shrake has worked on cases across the country and on four continents.
+He is licensed to practice in Tennessee, California, Minnesota, and Texas, and he has appeared pro hac vice in numerous other jurisdictions.

 Bar Admissions